 So, what is the right size tank for a beard dragon?

-The size of the tank required will often change, depending on the age and size of the Bearded Dragon.
-For younger babies, you’ll often need a 20-gallon tank.
+For younger bearded dragons, you’ll need a 20-gallon tank.
 As they grow older, you should transition into a 75-gallon tank.
-Most adult dragons will need a tank that’s at least 125 gallons.
-Let’s cover the biggest and smallest tanks that will work for each age.
+Most adult bearded dragons will need a tank that’s at least 125 gallons.

 By making sure that you are giving them enough space, you’ll be able to make sure that your Bearded Dragons are happy and healthy.
 To make this easy, let’s look at some of the things you should know when choosing a Bearded Dragon tank.